javajavadog/javajavadog.github.io/posts/cv/cv.md

 ### My CV

-Xiang Li is a Mobile application lead developer / UI designer.
+Xiang Li is a Senior Software Engineer.

-He brings 8 years of experience on programming application layer app on both Android/iOS platforms.
+He brings 7 years of experience on programming application on both Android/iOS platforms.

 #### Overview